This page provides guidance on typical modeling questions within the LeanIX data model.

-From a hosting perspective, two IT Components have been modeled, both with a Provider and a Technical Stack.
+From a hosting perspective, two IT Components have been modeled, both with a Provider and a Tech Category.

 - LeanIX is SaaS, so the provider "LeanIX GmbH" provides an IT Component called "Application Hosting" (service).
-It is grouped in the Technical Stack "Operations / Hosting".
+It is grouped in the Tech Category "Operations / Hosting".

 - SSO is implemented, so LeanIX depends on an IT Component called "ADFS 4.0 - Windows Server 2016" (software).
 The provider is "Microsoft", and it is grouped as "Middleware / Identity Management".

 Finally, LeanIX is included in the scope of the Project "Introduction of Enterprise Architecture Management".

 Tags are available in all LeanIX editions.
 In order to work with custom attributes, please reach out to get your individual offer.